Flavia Cantini

 A forgotten archipelago: the dark history and geography of Poveglia in Venice

-First mentioned in the 8th century, Poveglia Island began to be permanently inhabited in the 9th, becoming a haven for the displaced people of Malamocco fleeing barbarian invasions.
-For a time, it flourished as a peaceful lagoon community, until the 14th century, when the Republic of Venice ordered its inhabitants to relocate, leaving the island abandoned and ready for darker roles that would forever mark it in the collective memory.
+First mentioned in the 8th century, Poveglia became permanently inhabited in the 9th, when it welcomed refugees fleeing barbarian invasions from nearby Malamocco.
+For a time, it was a peaceful lagoon community, until the Republic of Venice relocated its inhabitants in the 14th century, leaving the island deserted.

 Visit Venice with Venice Pass